 A “firm union” should balance power between a federal government and states represented in a Senate.
-It is necessary to prevent the grievous damages caused by “domestic faction and insurrection,” while also protecting the ability of states to self-govern.
+This is necessary to prevent the grievous damages caused by “domestic faction and insurrection,” while also protecting the ability of states to self-govern.
 The “petty republics” of history, or those that had a democratic nature and lacked unified authority, constantly experienced chaos, as their societies shifted “between the extremes of tyranny and anarchy.”
 They also failed to protect their citizenries from foreign invasions, since their militaries swore allegiance to rivaling confederacies within the nation-states, and seldom formed national alliances at the outbreak of war.
 Thus, Hamilton rejected the positions of the anti-Federalists, or those who opposed the Constitution’s establishment of a strong federal republic in favor of a fragmented confederate one.

 The anti-Federalists misinterpreted Montesquieu’s advocation of a “small extent for republics,” by assuming he advocated for a nation-state divided by independent confederacies.
 The profound Liberal philosopher, although not an especially important champion of federalism, argued for “dimensions far short of the limits of almost every one of these [American] states.”
-This taken literally and applied to the United States would lead Americans to “take refuge at once in the arms of monarchy, or split ourselves into an infinity of little, jealous, clashing, tumultuous commonwealths…” While Montesquieu advocated for confederacies, he pointed out the necessity for a union wherein, “several smaller states agree to become members of a larger one, which they intend to form…” He argued this sort of republic would prevent “internal corruptions” yet enjoy “all the advantages of large monarchies,” as this union would exercise strong authority necessary to balance powers and protect liberty.
+This applied to a large nation like the United States would lead citizens to “take refuge at once in the arms of monarchy, or split ourselves into an infinity of little, jealous, clashing, tumultuous commonwealths…” While Montesquieu advocated for confederacies, he pointed out the necessity for a union wherein, “several smaller states agree to become members of a larger one, which they intend to form…” He argued this sort of republic would prevent “internal corruptions” yet enjoy “all the advantages of large monarchies,” as this union would exercise strong authority necessary to balance powers and protect liberty.
 Thus, the anti-Federalists lacked legitimate claims of alignment with Montesquieu’s philosophies.
 Most of the other ideas he championed required recognition and protection from a union.

 “Popular governments” are prone to the “violence of faction,” because they sway to the whims of majorities, instead of grounding themselves in eternal principles.
 Such mobs of popular governments, as articulated in Plato’s Republic, lack virtue, restraint, and reason.
 The minority is not protected in popular governments, and “adversaries to liberty” support this kind of majoritarian rule.
 They may think they are championing the will of the people, but are really just advocating for a system that gives in to dangerous impulses.